8 Ways to Cut Your Business Tax

 For example, move to one of the UK’s 24 enterprise zones and your business could be eligible for incentives.
 Tax relief of 225% is available for SMEs that spend on research and development.
 Start-ups can encourage investment by offering tax relief to investors.
 Basically, there are multiple ways to cut business tax.
 Just look at the options to see what fits.

-Disclaimer: Information in regard to tax treatment and basis of reliefs are dependent on current legislation.
+Disclaimer: Information in regard to tax treatment and the basis of reliefs are dependent on current legislation.
 Individual circumstances are not guaranteed and may be subject to change.
 This is to be used as a guide only and we always recommend speaking to a qualified tax advisor.
 The Financial Conduct Authority do not regulate trusts.